 By international standards, the countermeasures employed during the first phase (2020 to 2021) were largely successful.
-The number of reported cases (~280,000) and deaths (~830) were among the lowest in the OECD.166 However, border closures, lockdowns, social-distancing requirements (including capacity limits on indoor spaces), and mask-wearing imposed significant hardships on the community.
-The successful rollout of vaccines167 afforded an easing of many restrictions, although the immunity conferred was found to wane over time.
+The number of reported cases (~280,000) and deaths (~830) were among the lowest in the OECD.
+However, border closures, lockdowns, social-distancing requirements (including capacity limits on indoor spaces), and mask-wearing imposed significant hardships on the community.
+The successful rollout of vaccines afforded an easing of many restrictions, although the immunity conferred was found to wane over time.
 This temporary and diminishing character of immunity necessitated third (and ultimately fourth) doses, while novel variants capable of immune escape, such as Omicron, also emerged.

-Oral antivirals have been added to Singapore's response toolkit and will continue to remain fully subsidized for clinically eligible patients in outpatient (including primary care), ambulatory settings of public hospitals and nursing homes from 1 April 2023 until further notice.
+Oral antivirals have been added to Singapore's

+response toolkit and will continue to remain fully subsidized for clinically eligible patients in outpatient (including primary care), ambulatory settings of public hospitals and nursing homes from 1 April 2023 until further notice.
 The necessarily short-term nature of restrictive community measures and the remaining health threat posed by COVID-19 led Singapore to broaden its approach to include oral antivirals, which had become available in Singapore between January and April 2022.
 They are available to the over-60 age group, and to people above the age of 18 who exhibit additional risk factors; together, these could be termed as vulnerable populations.
-See Section 6.4.7 for further detail.
+See Section 6.4.7 for further detail. both due to deaths caused by COVID-19 itself and deaths that may have arisen as a second-order impact of COVID-19 on health system capacity.